 The property sells for $350.

-John Townley's residence not included was named as an executor but did not sign this deed.
+John Townley's residence, which was not included, was named as an executor but did not sign this deed.

 Richard Townley sells the property to Jacob Geiger.

-This sale of property by Richard, Effingham Townley's executor, in 1833 directly ties this transaction to the will that was dated in 1828.
+This sale of property by Richard, Effingham Townley's executor, in 1833 directly ties this transaction to the will dated 1828.

-Unfortunately, without a specified residence for John Townley, the clue that I had hoped for is not directly stated.
+Unfortunately, the clue I had hoped for is not directly stated without a specified residence for John Townley.
 Thus far, even with the lack of direct evidence, the possibility of John Townley, who moved to Cincinnati, is this Effingham Townley's son.

 Analysis of Effingham's Land Records

 Following the timeline, Effingham Townley, the potential father of John Townley, died in 1828.
-His estate goes through probate, but a land transfer does not take place until 1833.
+His estate goes through probate, but a land transfer does not occur until 1833.

-John and his family appear to be in Elizabeth, New Jersey, as recorded by the 1830 Census record.
+The 1830 Census records John and his family in Elizabeth, New Jersey.
 His first appearance in Cincinnati is in the 1834 city directory.
-City directory employees typically canvased an area the year before a book's publication date.
+City directory employees typically canvassed an area the year before a book's publication date.
 It is suspected that John arrived in Cincinnati in 1833.

 Since Effingham's land transfer occurred in December 1833, It's possible that John's residence was still in flux.
-He worked as a bricklayer in 1834, an occupation he maintains throughout his life.
+He worked as a bricklayer in 1834, an occupation he maintained throughout his life.
 However, he might have inherited enough money to move to a new land of opportunity but not enough to purchase a home.
-Thus, it's likely that John rented a home until he had the $375 he needed to purchase the Barr Street home.
+Thus, it's likely that John rented a house until he had the $375 he needed to buy the Barr Street home.

 ↪️ Are you struggling to break through your brick walls?